LewisNjagi/week2-independent-project/README.md

 # week2-independent-project
 Independent Project for the second week.
-#{Akan Name Generator}
+# {Akan Name Generator}
-#### {Brief description of application}, {Date of current version}
+#### {In many parts of Ghana, and elsewhere in West Africa, a person’s name is determined by the day of the week on which she/he was born.}, {14 December 2020}
-#### By **{List of contributors}**
+#### By **{Lewis Njagi}**
-## Description
+## Akan Name Generator
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+{This application is generates your Akan name based on the users gender and input of birthday's year, month and date of the month, generating a Akan Name based on the day of the week/}
 ## Setup/Installation Requirements
-* This is a great place
-* to list setup instructions
-* in a simple
-* easy-to-understand
-* format
+* Computer - 4 GHz minimum, multi-core processor.
+* RAM - At least 4GB, preferably higher, and comensurate with concurrent usage.
+* Hard Disk Space - At least 10 GB.
+* Operating system - Windows Server 2012 R2 or above.
+* Browser Compatibility - Microsoft Edge, Mozilla Firefox, Google Chrome, Safari.
+* Smartphone - Android or ios operating system smartphone.
-{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-Do I need to install any dependencies?
-How should I set up my databases?
-Is there other code this app depends on?}
+{It is easy for potential users, employers and collaborators can ru the app.
+No server and depencies needed.
+This app does not need to run on any code.}
 ## Known Bugs
-{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }
+{On a invalid input of the user's data, an alert will pop up but you will still have an Akan name generated even after an invalid input}
 ## Technologies Used
-{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}
+{HTML, CSS and Javascript.
+I installed a parallax.}
 ## Support and contact details
-{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}
+{If you run into any issues or have questions, ideas or concerns.
+Contact me on my email at lewismaybach@gmail.com.}
 ### License
-*{Determine the license under which this application can be used.
-See below for more details on licensing.}* Copyright (c) {year} **{List of contributors or company name}**
+*{Am MIT license is used in this application.}* Copyright (c) {year} **{Lewis Njagi}**